2023: Giulia Cinquegrana

 Trey’s project is “Wavefront Characterisation of MHz XFEL Pulses” and is a collaboration between the La Trobe University and the European XFEL and aims to leverage Australian expertise in x-ray physics to develop suitable phase-retrieval methods for application at the European XFEL.
 Trey travelled to the Hamburg metropolitan region of Germany to implement wavefront sensing schemes designed using wavefront simulations he has performed, as well as preliminary experiments undertaken at the Imaging and Medical Beamline (IMBL) at the Australian Synchrotron.

 2021: Alison Campbell

-Alison will be travelling to Cambridge University to perform experiments using their ultrafast spectroscopic equipment to study the relationships between molecular processes and device structure.
-In particular to measure the impact of strong coupling on the process of charge dissociation and determine if this approach can be used to design more efficient organic photovoltaic devices.
+Alison’s PhD project involves fabricating and analysing next-generation organic photovoltaic devices.
+The CSIRO Alumni Scholarship in Physics allowed her to travel to Cambridge University to study these devices using laser spectroscopy.
+She performed experiments on the samples using ultrafast spectroscopic equipment to study the relationships between molecular processes and device structure.
+In particular, she performed experiments to measure the impact of strong coupling on the process of charge formation within optical cavities.
 The strong coupling of stationary light waves with energy stored in a material in the form of an exciton results in the creation of a hybrid particle, termed a polariton, which is halfway between a photon and an exciton.
 Polariton formation causes a shift in the potential energy surface of molecular materials, which is predicted to impact nanoscale processes occurring in organic photovoltaic devices such as charge generation and separation.
 Using strong coupling is likely to provide a breakthrough in organic photovoltaic capability, and therefore it is important to develop a sophisticated understanding of the effect of polariton formation on nanoscale photophysical processes critical to the device function.

 2020: Benjamin Dix-Matthews